microsoft/teams-ai/js/samples/05.authentication/d.teamsSSO-bot/README.md

     git clone https://github.com/Microsoft/teams-ai.git
     ```

+> [!IMPORTANT]
+> To prevent issues when installing dependencies after cloning the repo, copy or move the sample directory to it's own location first.

 1. If you do not have `yarn` installed, and want to run local bits, install it globally

     ```bash